harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 followed by

-94 g of simple sugars (CHO) either ingested twice at 1 hour &amp; 4 hours after L-carnitine ingestion as in the 14 day study or as in the one day study four time across a 5 hour period.
+94 g of simple sugars (CHO) either ingested twice at 1 hour & 4 hours after L-carnitine ingestion as in the 14 day study or as in the one day study four time across a 5 hour period.

 Serum insulin concentrations during the period when simple sugars were ingested are graphed below.
 Surprisingly peak serum insulin concentrations of about 70mU/l proved to be sufficient.